Space & Move Management

 What does occupancy rate mean?

-In other words, this figure gives you a clearer picture of how much wasted space is in your portfolio.
+In other words, determining occupancy rate can provide a clear picture of how much wasted space is in your portfolio.
 This makes it critically important data for successful facility planning.
 It also makes it a core key performance indicator (KPI) for your real estate.

-Given that real estate costs are usually among a company’s biggest expenses—up to $14,800 per employee per year in New York—knowing if and where they can cut back on space can dramatically improve cash flow.
+Given that real estate costs are usually among a company’s biggest expenses—up to $14,800 per employee per year in New York—knowing where and how to cut back on space can dramatically improve cash flow.

 And given the amount of energy and resources that go into building management, cutting back on space also has the potential to dramatically improve a company’s carbon footprint.